-ESM is installed as described in the ESM Installation Guide on the ESM documentation page.
+ESM is installed as described in the ESM Installation Guide.
 The only special step is when you are prompted for Manager Information.
 One value will be entered differently than if you are setting up a single ESM system.

 Manager host name (or IP): The correct value to enter for Manager host name (or IP) is esm.internal.<mycompany>.com.